OUR EVENTS

 Cambria Historical Museum gardens, Center Street and Burton Drive

-• Presentation by renowned astronomer Kelly Beatty, formerly editor at Sky & Telescope Magazine and MC at International Dark Sky Association annual conferences.
+• Presentation by renowned astro-scientist Kelly Beatty, writer & editor of Sky & Telescope Magazine and board member of Dark Sky International.

 • Astrophotography by Catherine Ryan Hyde on the big screen.

-• Live telescopes to view the dazzling January sky filled with bright stars in the constellations Orion and Taurus.
+• Live telescopes to view the dazzling February sky with bright stars in the constellations Orion and Taurus.
 Planets Jupiter, Saturn, Uranus and Neptune are shining brightly.
 Nebulae include the Pleiades, Orion and Rosette.
-The moon is a waxing crescent.
+The moon is a waning crescent.

 • Full moon hot chocolate and celestial cookies!